Pediatric Orthopedic surgeons Limb Lengthening

 Leg fractures can cause differences in the length of the legs if the affected leg heals in a shortened position.
 This usually happens if the bone breaks into many pieces, or if a compound fracture occurs — where the bone breaks through the skin and muscle tissue around the affected bone gets badly injured.

-In a child, a broken bone sometimes grows faster for many years after it heals, thereby making it grow longer than the bone on the other leg.
+In a child, a broken bone sometimes grows faster for many years after it heals.
+Sometimes, it makes it grow longer than the bone on the other leg.
 In addition, this form of overgrowth usually occurs in young children with thighbone fractures.
-A fracture occurring in a child’s growth plate — near the end of the bone — may cause slower growth, thereby leading to a shorter leg.
+A fracture occurring in a child’s growth plate — near the end of the bone — may cause slower growth.
+This sometimes leads to a shorter leg.

 Bone infection